Presented by the Commercial Law and Bankruptcy Section

 - The impact of recent bankruptcy law decisions, including Jevic, General Motors, and others

 Who Should Attend

-** CLE materials for this seminar will be e-mailed to registrants prior to the seminar for download.
-Please note that refunds will not be granted once course materials have been sent.
-Refunds require a minimum of two business days’ notice.
+Materials for this seminar will be e-mailed to registrants prior to the seminar for download.
+No paper copies will be prepared.
+Please note that refunds will not be granted once course materials have been received.

 The Connecticut Bar Association/CT Bar Institute is an accredited provider of New York State CLE.
+This program qualifies for transitional and non-transitional credits.
 Financial hardship information available upon request.